 Community involvement aimed toward prevention, along with advances in telemedicine, can help lift harder-to-reach populations as well.

 “Now we’re helping them have the environment around them to really be healthy,” Griese said.

 Sanford Health has nearly 1 million patients in the system, but not each one would be flagged for a need.
 “We try to come up with some buckets of patient populations, and essentially that allows us to target our resources better,” Griese said.

-Three general “buckets” can help with that effort, categorized by how frequently the health care system is used and various other factors known about the patients: low risk, rising risk and high risk.
+Three general “buckets” help with that effort.
+They are categorized by how frequently the health care system is used and other factors known about the patients: low risk, rising risk and high risk.